nwthomas/gitops/README.md

 > NOTE: This repository is currently in a state of flux as I finalize details of my cluster and slowly both learn and also move to different architectural patterns.
-In particular, the Helm and Terraform files will likely be drastically updated later as I migrate files and (eventually) bring Atlantis online for Terraform applying.
+In particular, the Helm and Terraform files will likely be drastically updated later as I migrate files and (eventually) bring [Atlantis](https://www.runatlantis.io) online for applying Terraform changes.

 # GitOps